redhat-developer/odo/docs/operator-hub.md

     $ odo service list
     ```

-It is important to note that `EtcdBackup` and `EtcdRestore` cannot be deploymeed the same way as we deployed `EtcdCluster` as they require configuring other parameters in their YAML definition.
+It is important to note that `EtcdBackup` and `EtcdRestore` cannot be deployed the same way as we deployed `EtcdCluster` as they require configuring other parameters in their YAML definition.

 ## Deploying Operator backed service to a cluster via YAML